NewDefectus/defasm/codemirror/README.md

 # DefAssembler - CodeMirror Extension
 A [CodeMirror 6](https://codemirror.net/6/) extension that highlights Assembly code and assembles it incrementally.

-This package uses the [DefAssembler core package](https://www.npmjs.com/package/@defasm/core) to generate binary dumps from the Assembly code.
+This package uses the [DefAssembler core package](https://www.npmjs.com/package/@defasm/core) to generate binary dumps from Assembly code.
 For a demonstration of the plugin in action, I recommend checking out the [GitHub Pages site](https://newdefectus.github.io/defAsm/), or alternatively, the [Code Golf editor](https://code.golf/ng/fizz-buzz#assembly), where you can also run your programs and submit them to the site.

 # Usage
 The package exports the `assembly()` function, which returns an extension that can be added to the editor.
 The configuration object passed to the function may include the following boolean fields: